mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 Press on to turn it on and 2nd on to turn it off.
 It will turn off automatically after 3 to 4 minutes of inactivity.

+To get information about your calculator OS
+- press 2nd mem
+- select About
+- I have version CE OS 5.4.0.0034

+To change the display brightness, press 2nd up arrow and 2nd down arrow.

 To return to the home screen from any other screen, press 2nd quit.

 To set the date and time, press mode and select SET CLOCK.
 The date and time are only displayed here on the mode screen.

+To enter an exponent
+- enter an expression (can be just a number or letter)
+- press ^ key
+- enter exponent expression (can be just a number)
+- press right arrow to return to previous level

 To edit an expression:
 - use the left and right arrows to position the cursor